google/WebFundamentals/src/content/en/updates/2016/03/device-orientation-changes.md

 As of this writing, Chrome 50 is the first browser to support the new `DeviceOrientationAbsoluteEvent`.

-## Advanced Orientation Tracking with the DeviceMotionEvent
+## Advanced orientation tracking with the DeviceMotionEvent

 [Boris Smus](http://smus.com/about/){: .external } has a
 [fantastically detailed article](http://smus.com/sensor-fusion-prediction-webvr/)